hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 layout: post
 title: A Productive Engineer
 date: 2020-01-10 16:21 +0100
-excerpt: Over the years, I have found that I am most productive when I work at home or when I work after or before every other person at the office has left.
-This caused for a self reflection and I began to ask the question; "why am I most productive during this two instances?".
+excerpt: Over the years, I have seen that I am most productive when I work at home or when I work before others arrive or leave work.
+This caused for a self reflection and I began to ask the question; "why am I most productive during this instances?".
 After much thought, it has come down to this three elements - Meetings, Processes over tools and Distractions.
 In this article, I discuss my personal view and experiences of how this elements hinders productivity and in some cases proffer solutions that works for me.
 I hope you enjoy it.
 categories:
 ---